markgbeckett/jupiter_ace/getting_started/machine-code_programming.md

 ;
 ```

-You insert hand-assembled machine code into a newly created word using
+Having defined your word, you insert hand-assembled machine code into
-`C,` to add code one byte at a time.
-It may be easier to switch to hexidecimal
+your newly created word one byte at a time, using `C,`.
+(It may be
-numbers before starting -- e.g., `DECIMAL 16 BASE C!`.
+easier to switch to hexidecimal numbers before starting -- e.g.,
+`DECIMAL 16 BASE C!`.)

-The Forth Programming manual also highlights some important
+The Forth Programming manual highlights some important
 considerations for your code:

-- You return to Forth using `jp (iy)` rather than he usual `ret`.
+- You return to Forth using `jp (iy)` rather than the usual `ret`.

 - You should ensure the IX and IY registers' values are restored before
   returning.